jonmon6691/arduino_blueprint/README.md

 ![Buttons](docs/buttons.jpg)
 - **Button A: Clear Current/Target Exposure Button.** Press and hold for half a second to clear the current exposure.
 Keep holding for 2 seconds to clear the current target exposure and go back to raw exposure mode.
 - **Button B: Set Target Exposure Button.** Press and hold for half a second to set the current exposure as the target exposure.
 You can then clear back to 0% by pressing and holding Button A for half a second.
-- **Button C: Change Units.** Click to change the units between percentage and exposure stops while in Target Exposure mode.
+- **Button C: Change Units.** Click to cycle through the display units while in Target Exposure mode.
+Cycles betwen percentage, ev stops, and raw exposure value.

 ## Raw Exposure mode
 By default, Blueprint starts in Raw Exposure mode when it powers on.
 You can tell you're in raw exposure mode because the exposure value will _not_ have a percent symbol (%) after it